PuceBaboon/ESP8266-AIT-T5/README.md

 If you haven't modified your T5 board to add the wiring from GPIO12 and GPIO14 to the red and green LEDs there's really no point in using this version; just stick with the original, non-Blinken instead.

+**Blinken_K2.ino**
+This version adds support for the K2 "mode" switch.
+At power-on, the ESP waits for 3-seconds before starting the main program.
+If switch K2 is pressed during that wait time the program switches into "Blinkenlights" mode.
+At the end of the light show, the program will automatically drop back into the normal operating mode.
+Additional differences are:-

+    - The power on indicator has changed to two, very brief flashes of the green LED.
+    - The DHT11 sensor-read indicator has changed to a brief flash of the red LED.
+      Note that the red LED may flash multiple times if the ESP sees bad data from the DHT11 and re-tries the read operation.